Upstate New York Club Hockey League: History

-The league was founded by Andrew Musto in 2006 with the purpose of creating a league that is a low-cost alternative to higher cost leagues.
-As of 2017 the league fee per team is $300.
+The league was founded by Andrew Musto in 2006 as a low-cost alternative to higher cost leagues.
+As of 2017 the league fee per team was $300.
 League fees are used for playoff ice time, referee fees, scorekeepers, and awards.

 At the end of the 2016–17 season, Musto stepped down as commissioner and appointed Jon Marchese the new commissioner.
 The UNYCHL opened its 11th season with the biggest expansion in its history.
 The league grew to 23 teams with the additions of SUNY Albany, Gannon University, Mercyhurst University, Clarkson University, Niagara County Community College, Binghamton University and Syracuse University as well as the return of Alfred State College, Hilbert College and SUNY Canton.
 In addition the league was organized into three divisions based on geography to cut down travel.

 Before the 2019–20 season, the league left the ACHA and has joined the Collegiate Hockey Federation.

 The league also organizes a second-tier league called UNYCHL Tier 2, which launched with the 2018–19 season.
 This tier is for new programs in an effort to "provide local area teams an avenue to play competitive hockey while minimizing budgetary impacts and reducing travel costs."
 UNYCHL T2 holds ten teams which compete among one another for a separate league championship.

 In February 2025, the UNYCHL announced a merger with the Super East Collegiate Hockey League (SECHL) for the 2025–26 season, with the two playing under the SECHL name in ACHA Men's Division 2.
 Once the merger with the UNYCHL is complete, the SECHL will have two divisions.
 The SECHL East Division will comprise the then-current six current SECHL members (Army (West Point), Clarkson University, Marist University, Montclair State University, Sacred Heart University, and Siena College) while the SECHL West Division will be made of the former UNYCHL teams.
 UNYCHL members Binghamton University, Niagara University, and St. Bonaventure University applied and were accepted into the ACHA, with other UNYCHL teams going through the ACHA application process.
 Teams in each SECHL Division will compete against one another and maintain separate divisional playoffs.